markhuot/craftql/README.md

 }
 ```

-A top level `upsertEntry` on `Mutation` that takes arguments of every field defined in Craft.
+To modify content make sure your token has write access and then use the top level `upsertEntry` `Mutation`. `upsertEntry` takes arguments for every field defined in Craft.

 ```graphql
 mutation createNewEntry($title:String, $body:String) {